benmarch/react-hook-tour/README.md

  - `getCustomState()` - returns the custom state object
  - `getConfig(key)` - returns the value of a specific key.
 Useful for getting a life cycle event handler.

-### Controlling the Tour

-The following methods are available on the `tour` object for controlling the tour:

- - `start()` - starts the tour from the first step
- - `end()` - ends the tour
- - `pause()` - turns the tour off but maintains state
- - `resume()` - starts a paused tour at the step left off when it was paused
- - `next()` - moves to the next step
- - `prev()` - moves to the previous step
- - `setStepOrder()` - resets the step order.
-Running this when a tour is running will cause problems!
- - `setCustomState(state)` - allows for arbitrary state to be stored on the tour.
-Useful for testing or saving values for displaying in the popover.